KageKirin/2dimagefilter/wiki/ImageScaling.md

 ### Hqx family

-Maxim Stepin's hq2x, hq3x, and hq4x are for scale factors of 2:1, 3:1,
-and 4:1 respectively.
-Each works by comparing the colour value of each pixel to those of its eight immediate neighbours, marking the neighbours as close or distant, and using a pregenerated lookup table to find the proper proportion of input pixels' values for each of the 4, 9 or 16
+Hqx is an algorithm developed by Maxim Stepin.
+The hqx family consists of hq2x, hq3x, and hq4x for scale factors of 2:1, 3:1, and 4:1 respectively.
+Each algorithm works by comparing the colour value of each pixel to those of its eight immediate neighbours, marking the neighbours as close or distant, and using a pregenerated lookup table to find the proper proportion of input pixels' values for each of the 4, 9 or 16